ArjanCodes/examples/f_strings/README.md

 ## Repr vs Str

 The difference between str() and repr() is: The str() function returns a user-friendly description of an object.
 The repr() method returns a developer-friendly string representation of an object.
+If you're using dataclasses, the repr dunder method is generated automatically for you.
+If you want to learn more about dataclasses, click the link in the top to watch a video that shows you everything you need to know.

-In f-strings, the **str** function is used by default to construct a string of an object, but if you use the !r extension it calls the **repr** function instead.
+In f-strings, the **str** dunder method is used by default to construct a string representation of an object, but if you use the !r extension it calls the **repr** dunder method instead.

 ## Date and time formatting